neondatabase/website/content/docs/manage/database-access.md

 (1 row)
 ```

 The initial name `$user` is resolved to the name of the current user.
 If a schema with a name identical to the current user name does not exist, this positions the `public` schema as the default schema.
-Given this particular search path, creating a table without specifying a schema will not be successful unless the user is explicitly granted the `CREATE` privileges on the `public` schema.
+Given this particular search path, creating a table without specifying a schema will not be successful unless the user was explicitly granted the `CREATE` privilege on the `public` schema.

-Prior to Postgres 15, the default ability to create objects within the `public` schema can present issues in scenarios involving the creation of read-only users.
+Prior to Postgres 15, the default ability to create objects within the `public` schema can present issues when trying to set up up a read-only user role.
 Despite restricting all privileges, the permissions inherited through the `public` role could, prior to Postgres 15, inadvertently permit a user to create objects in the `public` schema.
 This issue is mitigated from Postgres 15 onwards, but it is important to understand and manage if you are using Postgres 14 or if you are using Postgres 15 and are puzzled by the change in behavior.
+Users of Postgres 15 and higher often expect newly created users to be able to create objects in the `public` schema of a database owned by another user, not realizing that this privilege must be granted explicitly.

 For users of Postgres 14, the SQL statement to revoke the default `CREATE` permission on the `public` schema from the `public` role is as follows: